apache/metron/metron-platform/metron-parsers/README.md

    * Consider the possibility that you have multiple kafka topics being processed by one parser and you want to tag the messages with the kafka topic
    * At the moment, only the kafka topic is kept as the field name.
 * Custom metadata: Custom metadata from an individual telemetry source that one might want to use within Metron.

+Additionally, metadata is used when aggregating parsers and must be enabled.
+This is to allow the parser bolt to know the source topic to be able to delegate to a topic appropriately

 Metadata is controlled by two fields in the parser:
 * `readMetadata` : This is a boolean indicating whether metadata will be read and made available to Field